dhis2/dhis2-docs/src/user/using-the-capture-app.md

 ![](resources/images/capture_app/duplicates-on-creation-02.png)

 4. Fill in the first name in the form. **Remember, the first name we have checked as "Searchable" in the maintenance app.**
-It is because we have checked the first name as "Searchable" that the system will start looking for possible duplicates that match the name Sarah as you see in the image below.
+Click **Save new**.
+The system will start looking for possible duplicates that match the name Sarah.
 ![](resources/images/capture_app/duplicates-on-creation-03.png)

-5. Click the link with text "Possible duplicates"
+5. The system will automatically view a list of possible duplicates if there are any.
 ![](resources/images/capture_app/duplicates-on-creation-04.png)

-6. View the possible duplicates
+6. You can choose to make a new enrollement by clicking **Save new** or if you see the right person in the list - you can view the dashboard.
 ![](resources/images/capture_app/duplicates-on-creation-05.png)

 > **Tip**